CreepersNeedHugs01/Lawful-Rules/Rules.md

   1,9: Take Gold Blocks from Bastion Remnants (also considered vandalizing).

 ### 2: No vandalizing.
-It is considered vandalizing if you do any of the following:
+It is committing vandalizing if you do any of the following:

   2,1: Take blocks from buildings in Villages and not replace them.
 This includes trees that generate in the center of some Villages, near two Bells.